 Oats, chocolate chips, and M&M's being added to the bowl.

-• Measure Accurately: Level off ingredients for the best results.
+• Measure Accurately: Spoon and level off the flour for the best results.

 • Use a Liner: Silicone mats or parchment paper help cookies bake evenly, prevent burning, and make cleanup easy.